 Just like many other hormones in the body, your cells can develop resistance to thyroid hormones.

 This process is really no different from insulin resistance which is what causes type II diabetes.

 The only difference is that in insulin resistance the resistance is to insulin and in thyroid hormone resistance the resistance is to thyroid hormone.

 Thyroid hormone cellular resistance just means that your cells are not as sensitive to the thyroid hormone that they interact with as you would like them to be.

 And this promotes a problem because you need it to happen if you want to feel better.

-Two vitamins, in particular, seem to play an important role in helping to regulate sensitivity to thyroid hormone.
+Two vitamins, in particular, seem to play an important role in helping to regulate sensitivity to thyroid hormones.